 Abstract

-Objective: Pediatric dentists prefer restorative materials with a high bond strength and fewer clinical stages.
-Cention N can be used in the bulk technique.
-It can release fluoride ions, calcium, and hydroxide.
-This study compared the microleakage of two types of composite resins: Cention N and Tetric N Ceram bulk-fill composite resin in class II restorations (box only) of deciduous teeth.
-Materials and Methods: In this experimental investigation, 50 class II restorations (box only) were prepared in extracted deciduous second molars.
-Then the teeth were divided into two groups based on their restorative materials.
-The first group was restored with Cention N and the second group with bulk-fill Tetric N Ceram composite resin.
-The Tetric N Bond adhesive was used before placing the restorative materials in both groups.
+Methods: In this experimental investigation, 50 class II restorations (box only) were prepared in extracted deciduous second molars.
+Then, the teeth were divided into two groups based on their restorative materials.
+The first and second groups were restored with Cention N and bulk-fill Tetric N-Ceram composite resins, respectively.
+The Tetric N bond adhesive was used before placing the restorative materials in both groups.
 The samples were cut and investigated under a stereomicroscope to determine microleakage after thermocycling and staining with silver nitrate.
 Two samples from each group were prepared for observation under an electron microscope.
-Then the data were analyzed using the nonparametric Mann-Whitney test.
-Results: The mean percentage of dye penetration into the gingival wall was not significantly different between the two groups under the investigation.
-Conclusion: Using Cention N with adhesive yielded favorable results in terms of microleakage, and it is recommended for class II restorations in deciduous molars.
+Then, the data were analyzed using the nonparametric Mann-Whitney test.